Redwood Materials

 Redwood Materials, Inc. is an American company headquartered in Carson City, Nevada.
 The company aims to recycle lithium-ion batteries and produce battery materials for electromobility and electrical storage systems.
-Redwood Materials was reported to have a valuation of about $3.7 billion as of July 2021.
+Founded in 2017 by J. B. Straubel, Redwood Materials was reported to have a valuation of about $6 billion as of October 2025.

 History

-Redwood Materials was founded by J. B. Straubel, who was a co-founder and served as chief technology officer at Tesla, Inc. for 16 years.
+While at Tesla, Straubel was part of the company’s founding technical team and contributed to the development of its early battery architecture and power electronics systems.
+According to Ashlee Vance’s biography Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future (2015), Straubel played a key role in shaping Tesla’s engineering direction, including work that later informed the Gigafactory project for large-scale battery production.
+Redwood Materials was founded in 2017 by J. B. Straubel, who was a co-founder and served as chief technology officer at Tesla, Inc. for 16 years.
 Redwood set out to create a circular supply chain for electric vehicles and clean energy products, making them more sustainable long term and driving down the cost for batteries by developing a fully closed loop for lithium-ion batteries.
 Redwood sought to recycle batteries, recapturing valuable materials to help make new batteries.

 On its website in 2022 Redwood Materials explained that the company received enough end-of-life batteries annually to provide critical materials for new batteries for about 60,000 new electric vehicles.
 Redwood estimated that it was recovering more than 95% of the metals (including nickel, cobalt, lithium, and copper) from end-of-life batteries.

 Redwood then produces strategic battery materials, supplying battery manufacturing partners with anode copper foil and cathode active materials.

 Redwood is partnered with companies such as Panasonic, Ford Motor Company, and Amazon.